-14. Active Frontages • Constitution Avenue must be provided with an active frontage integrated with the high-quality public realm.
-Constitution Avenue includes a high quality, architecturally design active frontage (commercial/retail) interface that integrates with the adjoining public realm and provided unimpeded pedestrian access to the commercial activities and the site itself. • The area providing unimpeded pedestrian access directly from Constitution Ave to Commonwealth Park (Figure 22) should integrate a high quality public realm with active frontages This control is not applicable to the ANZAC Park East site. • Active frontages, as described in Figure 18 (of the DCPDD), must provide a minimum of 75 per cent activation frontage at ground floor.
-The quantum of active frontage proposed is in excess of the minimum 75 per cent building activation at ground floor.
+• Construct the Constitution Avenue verge in accordance with the Constitution Avenue Public realm handbook and any other NCA requirements.
+Not relevant to this application for the western portion of the ANZAC Park East site.
+14. Active Frontages Constitution Avenue must be provided with an active frontage integrated with the high-quality public realm.
+Constitution Avenue includes a high quality, architecturally design active frontage (commercial/retail) interface that integrates with the adjoining public realm and provides unimpeded pedestrian access to the site. • The area providing unimpeded pedestrian access directly from Constitution Ave to Commonwealth Park (Figure 22) should integrate a high quality public realm with active frontages This control is not applicable to the ANZAC Park East site. • Active frontages, as described in Figure 18 (of the DCPDD), must provide a minimum of 75 per cent activation frontage at ground floor.
+Not applicable to the Portal Office Building.
 No level change is permitted between active frontages with buildings and the Constitution Avenue public realm.
-There is no level change between the Constitution Avenue verge and pedestrian/public pathway network, the site, site forecourt spaces (activation spaces), commercial tenancies, residential building access points and on-site pathways.
-Level transitions are proposed halfway down Constitution Avenues and at the corner Building E retail space into the Village Green due to falls in the site levels, however the development presents a level finish to Constitution Avenue to the extent feasible.
-A minimum of four metres of predominantly level publicly accessible areas is required from secondary frontages to internal streets or shareways with a maximum of one metre level change permitted between active uses and internal streets or shareways.
-The design provides adequate, predominately level shareways around the precinct and adjacent to the internal walkways located to the east of the precinct and adjacent to the ceremonial/ secondary access way.
+There is no level change between the Constitution Avenue verge and the site with the Portal Office Building. • A minimum of four metres of predominantly level publicly accessible areas is required from secondary frontages to internal streets or shareways with a maximum of one metre level change permitted between active uses and internal streets or shareways.
+The design provides adequate, predominately level shareways adjacent to the internal walkway adjoining the ceremonial/ secondary access way as detailed in WA102646.
+Active frontages should be activated by retail/ commercial activity at ground floor level.
+Active frontages along Constitution Avenue and along the secondary accessway are activated by retail/ commercial tenancies located at ground level facing on to the ceremonial driveway.